openharmony/docs/en/application-dev/reference/apis/js-apis-ability-particleAbility.md

-# @ohos.ability.particleAbility
+# @ohos.ability.particleAbility (ParticleAbility)

-The **particleAbility** module provides APIs for Service abilities.
-You can use the APIs to start and terminate a Particle ability, obtain a **dataAbilityHelper** object, connect the current ability to a specific Service ability, and disconnect the current ability from a specific Service ability.
+The **particleAbility** module provides APIs for operating a ServiceAbility.
+You can use the APIs to start and terminate a ParticleAbility, obtain a **dataAbilityHelper** object, and connect to or disconnect from a ServiceAbility.

 > **NOTE**
 >